anirbantalukdar/ts-collection/README.md

 limitation in typescript.
 For index based operation I have appended 'At" like set, setAt to differentiate these as seperate methods.

-# examples.
-please refer to test cases of the GitHub project git@github.com:anirbantalukdar/ts-collection-test.git

-# my Profile.

-I am Anirban Talukdar working as a freelance developer.
-I am working on C/C++, Qt, OpenGL/WebGL/ThreeJs, Angular/React based technologies.

-Please contact me if you have any job opportunity in your organization/project.